Pyramid Play

 The Pyramid Play is a defensive play in American football, where a defensive player is hoisted up by two other players in an effort to block a place kick attempt by the opposing team.
-The play was created and implemented by the 1933 Oregon State Agricultural College team (now known as Oregon State University).
+The play was created and implemented by the 1933 Oregon State College team (now known as Oregon State University).

 Origin

-The play originated as a playful prank during an OSAC practice session.
-While the offense was practicing a place kick, the pranksters decided to give it a shot.
-Their prank was actually successful at blocking the kick.
+The play originated as a playful prank during an OSC practice session.
+While the offense was practicing a place kick, the pranksters decided to try it.
+Their prank was successful at blocking the kick.
 This success did not go without notice.
-OSAC's head coach, Lon Stiner, decided that maybe his boys had discovered something and decided to add the play to the team's repertoire.
+OSC's head coach, Lon Stiner, decided that maybe his boys had discovered something and decided to add the play to the team's repertoire.
+A sort of "climb the ladder" play similar to this was used in the 1916 Cumberland vs. Georgia Tech football game.